openintegrationhub/openintegrationhub.github.io/docs/3 - Deployment/DeploymentScenarios.md

 - Snap Shot Service (Optional but highly recommend for polling flows)

-If the flow is using global connectors, then they need to be started before.
+If the flow is using global connectors, then those need to be manually started through the component repository.
 Non global connectors are started automatically by the Orchestrator

-## Flow based deployment with ID-linking
+## Flow Deployment with ID-linking

 With the ID-Linking feature of the OIH, external ids of data sets coming from a connectors are grouped and linked to one entry with a OIH-Id.
 This prevents duplicate entries in the connected systems and enables dynamic updating of existing entries in connected systems.

-For using the ID-Linking functionalities all the aforementioned services are required and additionally the following:
+Required Services:

+- Basic Flow Deployment
 - Data hub

+## User-facing Flow Deployment

+If you wish to offer flow functionalities to users other than yourself, additional functionalities may be useful.
+The Secret Service will allow these users to save authentication data without the risk of that date being exposed to anybody else.
+Resources and Analytics as well as the Audit Log can aid you in tracking user activity.
+Finally, the UI offers a starting point for users to familiarize themselves with the OIH's capabilities.

+Required Services:

+- Basic Flow Deployment
+- Secret Service
+- Web-UI
+- Audit Log

 ## Hub & Spoke